csound-plugins/csound-plugins/src/semsys/doc/semload.md

 model's `max_position_embeddings` (hard ceiling) and ideally the training `max_seq_length`. semsys does not auto-detect or validate it — see the project README, section *Model and token limits*, before choosing a value.

+Pass **`maxlen = -1`** ("full", no cap) for models that impose no sequence limit — e.g. an audio embedding model with global time pooling such as PANNs CNN14, used by [semembedaudio](semembedaudio.md). `maxlen` is only meaningful for text models with a token window.

 The model is released automatically when the instance is deinitialised.